Shadow of Intent: Inferi Sententia and Primordial (2014–2016)

 The group released their EP Inferi Sententia on July 18, 2014, and debut album Primordial on January 10, 2016.
 The tracks on both albums were produced via homemade recordings.
 All of the tracks on Inferi Sententia were re-recorded and featured on Primordial.
 The drum tracks are programmed on both releases.
 Keyboard and orchestral samples are also present on these releases.

 Duerr was responsible solely for writing and performing the lead vocals during the production process while Wiseman was responsible for all of the remaining songwriting.

-New Members, Reclaimer, and The Instrumentals (2016–2017)
+New members, Reclaimer, and The Instrumentals (2016–2017)

 On September 19, 2016, they announced the addition of Matt Kohanowski on drums, marking the end of the group's time as a two-man project.
 On March 31, 2017, they announced the addition of new members Federico Zuccarelli on guitar and Keith Kohlhepp on bass.
 This brought the total members of the group to five.

 On April 28, 2017, Shadow of Intent released Reclaimer, their first album without programmed drum tracks and the first album to feature a unique player on each instrument.
-It reached #4 on the iTunes metal chart at debut.
-It was described by MetalSucks as "nothing short of a triumph of symphonic deathcore".

 The band released The Instrumentals on October 20, 2017.
 The album contained instrumental versions of all of the songs from both of the preceding albums.